-Body colour bumpers, Body colour rear spoiler, Electric panoramic glass sunroof, Front scuff plate, Hands free power tailgate, Rear diffuser, Twin exhaust pipes
+Body colour bumpers, Body colour rear spoiler, Electric panoramic glass sunroof, Front scuff plate, Twin exhausts and rear diffuser

-Automatic headlights, Bi-Xenon headlights with dynamic bending and active beam shape, Headlight washer jets, LED daytime running lights, LED tail lights
+Automatic headlights, Bi-Xenon headlights with dynamic bending, active beam shape and headlight washer jets, LED daytime running lights, LED tail lights

 Dual electronic automatic temperature control

-Auxiliary power socket in luggage area, Centre console with stowage tray/bottle holder/CD stowage/front and rear 12V power point, Folding rear centre armrest, Leather gearknob, Leather steering wheel, Reach + rake adjustable steering column, Salerno leather upholstery, Stowage unit in upper instrument panel, Tie down hooks, Tonneau cover
+Auxiliary power socket in luggage area, Centre console with stowage tray/bottle holder/CD stowage/front and rear 12V power point, Folding rear centre armrest, Leather steering wheel and gear knob, Reach + rake adjustable steering column, Salerno leather upholstery, Stowage unit in upper instrument panel, Tie down hooks, Tonneau cover

-3 point seatbelts on all 3 rear seats, Driver and passenger airbags, Driver and passenger side airbags, Front and rear curtain airbags, Intelligent Protection System (IPS), Tyre pressure monitoring system
+3 point seatbelts on all 3 rear seats, Airbags - front driver/passenger, front & rear curtain, front side, Intelligent Protection System (IPS), Tyre pressure monitoring system

-10 way electrically adjustable drivers seat, 60/40 split/folding rear back and cushion, Driver seat lumbar adjustment, Driver/passenger front seatback pockets, Driver/passenger seats fore/aft adjustment, Front head restraints, Heated front seats, Isofix system on outer rear seats, Memory for drivers seat/door mirrors, Passenger lumbar support, Rear head restraints, Sports style front seats
+10 way power adjustable drivers seat, 6 way manually adjustable passenger seat with lumbar support, 60/40 split/folding rear back and cushion, Driver seat lumbar adjustment, Driver/passenger front seatback pockets, Front head restraints, Heated front seats, Isofix system on outer rear seats, Rear head restraints, Sports style front seats

 Immobiliser, Keyless entry system with hands free boot opening, Keyless Start, Locking wheel nuts, Remote central locking, Thatcham Cat.1 alarm